You’ll be blown away with this ultimate list of the best things to do in Hue, Vietnam, from the Imperial Citadel to the Dong Ba Market and more!

 Here, visitors can get a taste of the opulence in which the Emperors lived.

-Whilst the Citadel might be at the heart of the city, the Imperial Enclosure is the heart of the Citadel.
+Whilst the Citadel might be at the heart of the city, the Imperial City is the heart of the Citadel.

 Badly damaged in the Vietnam War, what is left of the Emperor’s private residences and temples are nonetheless magnificent.

 The remains of the Imperial Enclosure will take at least a few hours to really explore and get off the beaten track.

 4) Take in a Performance at the Royal Theatre

 Interested in what to do in Hue that demonstrates the beautiful culture of the Vietnamese people?
 The living soul of the restored citadel is the Royal Theatre.